-I spent 4 days on a jungle river safari in Borneo.
-You won’t BELIEVE what I saw (BEST Borneo travel guide!)
+I spent 4 days on a jungle river safari in Borneo, Malaysia (BEST Borneo travel guide!)

 What are the Borneo Big 5?
 How likely are you to see all of them?